GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 ---

-DDTrace Agent embedded in DataKit is used to receive, calculate and analyze DataDog Tracing protocol data.
+DDTrace is an open-source APM (Application Performance Monitoring) product by DataDog.
+The DDTrace Agent embedded in DataKit is used to receive, process, and analyze data in the DataDog Tracing protocol.

 ## DDTrace Documentation and Examples {#doc-example}